jwflory/django-rit-grasa/docs/dev/setup-dev-environment.md

       https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line
   -->

-This page explains how to set up a local development environment to test the GRASA Event Locator system.
+This page explains how to set up a new, local development environment to test the GRASA Event Locator system.

 ## Requirements